2012 Alabama elections

 A general election was held in the U.S. state of Alabama on November 6, 2012.
 Along with the presidential election, all of Alabama's seven seats in the United States House of Representatives and several state-level and local offices were up for election.
 Primary elections took place on March 13, 2012.

 Federal offices

 President of the United States

 Republican candidate Mitt Romney won Alabama with 60.55% of the vote and gained nine electoral votes.

 United States House of Representatives

 All of Alabama's seven seats in the United States House of Representatives were up for election in 2012.
 Six Republicans and one Democrat were re-elected.
 No districts changed partisan control.

 Public Service Commission

-Incumbent Alabama Public Service Commission president Lucy Baxley, the only Democrat holding a statewide office, sought re-election and was challenged by Twinkle Andress Cavanaugh in a rematch; she had defeated her back in 2008.
+Incumbent Alabama Public Service Commission president Lucy Baxley, the only Democrat holding a statewide office at the time, lost re-election to Twinkle Andress Cavanaugh in a rematch of 2008.